 A sharp period of middle-class flight, beginning in the late 1950s, shaped the church’s identity in new and significant ways.
 As Baltimore’s population decline accelerated and, with it, Brown’s membership, the church opened a second location and operated as “one church in two locations” for more than 10 years.
-Then a church vote forced an amicable split between the northern Baltimore County location (Brown Memorial Woodbrook) and the city church.
+Then a church vote in 1979 forced an amicable split between the northern Baltimore County location (Brown Memorial Woodbrook) and the city church.
 The city congregation was tiny in comparison to the peak of 1,300 members in 1952, but its people believed God had called them to this corner in this time and place in Baltimore City, precisely in the midst of racial and class division, fear and decline.
 God’s call would be sufficient.
 Listening for God’s call, especially in the midst of challenge, continues to shape our life together as community.

 The fledgling congregation developed a creative, experimental posture, still rooted in its history of musical excellence and love of the Reformed theological tradition.
 During this period, the church opened a community center, joined BUILD – a church-based, citizens’ power organization rooted in the black church – and deepened its historic relationships with Baltimore’s vibrant Jewish community.
 A relationship with an El Salvador congregation, formed in the crucible of that country’s civil war, still endures today.
 Later, a new partnership with congregations on the Dakota reservations took root.
 In the early 1990s, the congregation became a More Light Church, publicly affirming the gifts of LGBTQ Christians and signaling the church’s ongoing commitment to be a welcoming church.